 Units of Sound is online, so you don’t have to load a program onto your network.
 It will run on Windows or a Mac computer and requires Flash Player.
 Each student will need a headset, with a microphone.
 There are a few things for you to check to make sure your technology can access Units of Sound.

 Units of Sound is easy to use for students and staff alike.
 As part of the licence, you can put one member of staff on the Practitioner’s Course.
 This will step you through all aspects of Units of Sound, practising the activities as you go, so that you understand how to make adjustments for individual students.
-We want you to be relaxed and confident with Units of Sound before you start working with students.

 Working with Students